MattStammers/hdruk_avoidable_admissions_collaboration_docs/docs/how_to_guides/from_notebook_to_data_extract.md

 ![Extraction](https://github.com/MattStammers/hdruk_avoidable_admissions_collaboration_docs/blob/main/docs/images/extraction.JPG?raw=true)

+### Selecting a Kernel

+Before you execute any code make sure you select the hdruk_aa kernel.
+You can do this by going to 'Kernel' -> 'Change Kernel...'

+Select the hdruk_aa kernel.

 ## Importing packages

 In order to use the notebook you need to first import the packages.
 This is done in the first line of the notebook with the lines: